Deep Probabilistic Supervision for Image Classification: Methodology

-Training a deep neural network is a stochastic process where randomness enters through stochastic optimization (e.g., SGD), data augmentation, and regularization mechanisms.
-SGD dynamics approximate a posterior distribution over model parameters \citep{mandt2017stochastic}, while stochastic regularization (e.g. dropout) allows the network's output to be viewed as a draw from a predictive distribution \citep{gal2016dropout}.
-Consequently, the model’s prediction for a sample $\mathbf{x}_i$ at any training step can be seen as a random sample from an implicit predictive distribution.
+Training deep networks is a stochastic process where randomness enters through stochastic optimization (e.g., SGD), data augmentation, and regularization mechanisms.
+SGD dynamics approximate a posterior distribution over model parameters \citep{mandt2017stochastic}, while predictions under stochastic regularization have been suggested to represent draws from an implicit predictive distribution \citep{gal2016dropout}.
+Consequently, we consider the model’s prediction of a sample $\mathbf{x}_i$ as a random sample from a predictive distribution.

-From this perspective, we treat the network as a noisy sensor measuring the true latent class distribution $\mathbf{y}_i$ of the external input $\mathbf{x}_i$.
-This interpretation is similar to established frameworks in that it views neural network training as Recursive Bayesian Estimation \citep{singhal1988training}.
-At epoch $t$, the network provides a prediction $\hat{\mathbf{y}}_i^t$, serving as a noisy measurement of the true state $\mathbf{y}_i$.
-Although the sensor evolves during training making the measurement noise non-stationary, this dynamic is consistent with adaptive filtering and probabilistic self-training frameworks (e.g., Expectation-Maximization).
-Importantly, this framing allows for model predictions to be viewed as external and independent evidence.
-The predictions $\hat{\mathbf{y}}_i^t$ constitute measurements as read by the sensor $f$, conditioned on the independent input $\mathbf{x}_i$.
+From this perspective, we treat the network as a sensor measuring the true class distribution $\mathbf{y}_i$ of the external input $\mathbf{x}_i$, an interpretation similar to established frameworks in that it views neural network training as Recursive Bayesian Estimation \citep{singhal1988training}.
+Although the sensor evolves during training, making the measurement noise non-stationary, this dynamic is consistent with adaptive filtering and probabilistic self-training frameworks (e.g., Expectation-Maximization).
+Importantly, model predictions $\hat{\mathbf{y}}_i^t$ can be viewed as independent evidence, since they constitute measurements as read by the sensor $f$, conditioned on external input $\mathbf{x}_i$.
 To formalize this, we introduce a latent class variable $z_i \in \{1,\ldots,k\}$ for each sample $\mathbf{x}_i$ and model its distribution as categorical,

 where $\mathbf{y}_i = [y_{i,1}, y_{i,2}, \dots, y_{i,k}]$ represents the probabilities for each of the $k$ classes.